 - Maintain an adequate sleep schedule to boost the body’s resilience to post-surgical pain and amplify its healing processes.

-- Once all preparatory steps are complete, make sure to check into the hospital in a timely manner to ensure doctors have enough time to go through their pre-surgical procedures.
+- Once all preparatory steps are complete, make sure to check into the hospital on time to ensure doctors have enough time to go through their pre-surgical procedures.

-- The Procedure: Achilles Tendon tear surgery is typically performed through the aid of minimally invasive tools such as an arthroscope.
-Surgery may take a couple of hours, after which doctors will monitor the patient’s vital signs to ensure the body responded to surgery well.
+- The Procedure: Achilles tendon tear surgery is typically performed through the aid of minimally invasive tools such as an arthroscope.
+Surgery may take a couple of hours, after which doctors will monitor the patient’s vital signs to ensure the body responds to surgery well.

-- Patients are typically placed under anesthetic until they fall asleep before surgery.
+- Patients are typically placed under anesthesia until they fall asleep before surgery.

 - Doctors will begin the surgery with small incisions in the ankle followed by the insertion of a tiny device known as an arthroscope.
-The arthroscope creates small tunnel which burrows through the knee, pushing away surrounding tissues.
+The arthroscope creates a small tunnel that burrows through the knee, pushing away surrounding tissues.

 - The doctors can place several small tools within the arthroscope to both see what they’re working on as well operate on the tissues directly.

-- Depending on the condition of the Achilles Tendon, the doctor will remove small portions of it or the entire thing if its condition is unacceptable.
+- Depending on the condition of the Achilles Tendon, the doctor will remove small portions of it or the entire thing if its condition is immedicable.

 - The doctor will either sew the ruptured Achilles tendon back together, remove degenerated portions of it and sew it back together, or remove it and replace it completely.
 Understanding your medical diagnosis is critical in determining how long surgery will take, the worse the condition of the Achilles tendon, the longer the surgery will take.

-- Once surgery is finished, doctors will remove the arthroscope and close the incisions.
+- Once the surgery is finished, doctors will remove the arthroscope and close the incisions.

 - 1-2 Days After Surgery: Recovery for Achilles tear surgery is short.
-While regular functionality isn’t immediate, patients will be asked to move within 1-2 days after surgery.
+While regular functionality isn’t immediate, patients will be tested for movement within 1-2 days after surgery.

 - A physical therapist will be assigned to you and begin a routine of light exercise to help stabilize the ankle.